Scrounger/iobroker.unifi-protect-nvr/README.md

 ### Getting started

 You are almost done, only a few steps left:
-1. Create a new repository on GitHub with the name `ioBroker.unifi-protect-api`
+1. Create a new repository on GitHub with the name `ioBroker.unifi-protect-nvr`
 1. Initialize the current folder as a new git repository:
 	```bash
 	git init -b main